Classroom learning about cryptocurrency and bitcoin

 Crypto Wallet – There are two ways of storing your digital currencies to enable you to conduct transactions.
 These are; Hot wallet and Cold storage with the difference being connectivity to the internet.
 Hot wallets are connected to the internet while cold storage is not.
 Cold storage has been deemed safer as they are immune from online hackers.
 I'm sure you've read countless stories of how people lost their digital wallets which contained millions of dollars worth of digital coins.
 Crypto wallets have some pros and many cons such as a high rate of hacking, and the ease with which people can lose their coins by misplacing their wallets!

 Mining – Most cryptos are brought into existence through mining.
-Mining is the use of high-performing computers to generate units of digital currencies (basically 0s and 1s generated by complex math equations called hashes).
-The mining process is tedious, expensive, and time-consuming and recently it is only done by large corporations with large cold mining rooms (mostly located in China).
-In Bitcoin’s early years solving mathematical equations was easy and anyone could mine, but the equations have become more complex and demanding, as more and more Bitcoins are created (remember there is a total limit).
+Mining uses high-performing computers to generate units of digital currencies (basically 0s and 1s generated by complex math equations called hashes).
+The mining process is tedious, expensive, and time-consuming and recently it has only been done by large corporations with large cold mining rooms (mostly located in China).
+In Bitcoin’s early years solving mathematical equations was easy and anyone could mine.
+Still, the equations have become more complex and demanding, as more and more Bitcoins are created (remember there is a total limit).

 As a result of the difficulties of mining, you will hear a shortage of computer graphics chips (GPUs) being hard to come by, mostly because miners have been taking them as they yield the best performance in the mining coins.
 Where often the biggest cost of creating coins is the electric bill.